flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 The ``transform_series`` function transforms each FRED-MD time series according to the assigned transformation code.
 The transformation code specifies which transformation the FRED-MD authors suggest applying to each time series in order to make it stationary.
-The transformation codes are included in the first row of each FRED-MD dataset and are defined as follows:
+The transformation codes are included in the first row of each CSV file and are defined as follows:

 1. no transformation
 2. first order difference